 As a result of our sale of HTT, Vegfab Agricultural Technology Co.
-Ltd. has become our primary business unit.
+Ltd. became our primary business unit.
+However, due to recurring losses from operations and in order to conserve operating resources, our management decided to sell the Vegfab on June 30, 2015.